Mahalakshmi100/Disease-Classification-System/README.md

 ## Model Overview
 **Dataset:** Symptom-Disease dataset containing multiple symptom columns and one target (Disease).

 **Flask:** Trained using Logistic Regression with Label Encoding.

 **FastAPI:** Trained using Random Forest with OneHotEncoding.

 **Storage:** Trained models saved using pickle for reuse in APIs.

 ---

 ## Features
--Accepts multiple symptoms from the user.
+- Accepts multiple symptoms from the user.
--Predicts the disease instantly.
+- Predicts the disease instantly.
--User-friendly and clean UI using HTML templates.
+- User-friendly and clean UI using HTML templates.
--Two API versions: Flask (simple) and FastAPI (modern & scalable).
+- Two API versions: Flask (simple) and FastAPI (modern & scalable).

 ---